Our mission is to support, promote, and advance arts and culture.

 - Develop a center or complex of facilities for the arts.

-The Council initiated the Artists-in-the-Schools program under contract with the Hillsborough County School Board, helped develop the Tampa Museum of Art in 1979, helped found the Artist’s Alliance, ran a storefront gallery from 1977-1981, assumed management, programming, and restoration of the Tampa Theatre in 1976 and created numerous publications, programs, public art initiatives, and outreach efforts as the needs and opportunities arose.
-On October 1, 1989, the Arts Council of Tampa was abolished by the State Legislature and the Arts Council of Hillsborough County was created by the Hillsborough County Board of County Commissioners.
+The Council contracted with the Hillsborough County School Board to provide an Artists-in-the-Schools program; helped develop the Tampa Museum of Art in 1979; helped found the Artist’s Alliance; ran a storefront gallery from 1977-1981; assumed management, programming, and restoration of the Tampa Theatre in 1976 and created numerous publications, programs, public art initiatives, and outreach efforts as needs arose.
+There was also research into building a Civic Center in place of the old Curtis Hixon Hall.
+As time went on, the Arts Council of Tampa became the Tampa-Hillsborough Arts Council and later the County passed an ordinance recognizing the Arts Council of Hillsborough County.

 Related information: Hillsborough County Cultural Plan – Comprehensive publication defines six long-range goals.
 Recommends actions and funding to develop culture in Hillsborough County.